 A few days back I landed upon this wide global research undertaken by HSBC – The future of retirement.
 They surveyed over 18000 respondents across 17 countries (including India) to ask them all things related to retirement planning.
 Personally, I see the result as a major wake-up call.
+Most people fail to understand just how important retirement planning is.
 47% of working people in India have either not started saving for their retirement or have stopped or are facing difficulties while saving for their future.

 Most of our dreams require us to plan for it financially and retirement is no different.
 Read on to know 11 reasons why you need to start right now:

 1. Longer life expectancy

 The life expectancy of humans is consistently increasing across the world thanks to technological advancement in medical sciences.
 In India too, the average life expectancy of an adult of age 60 has extended to almost 78.
 That means 18-20 years post the working years (depending on whether you retire at 58 or at 60).
 To put this into context, think about the oldest person that you personally know.
 I can tell that age would go easily above 85.
 What if you too end up living longer than the average of 78?